 | 22 Sep 2014

-The young Danish designer Mikkel Mikkelsen first caught my attention when I saw a series of experiments he had created with wood, aluminium and acrylic/plexi.
+The young Danish designer Mikkel Mikkelsen first caught my attention when I saw a series of experiments he had created with wood, aluminum and acrylic/plexi.
 A dining table with the same honesty as the original experiment captures the lessons learned.

 Core77: How did you get into the field of design?